Berkeley-CS61B/website-fa23/materials/proj/proj2a/index.md

 - If it helps speed up your code, you can assume year arguments are between 1400 and 2100.
 These variables are stored as constants `MIN_YEAR` and `MAX_YEAR` in the `TimeSeries` class.
 - `NGramMap` should not extend any other class.
 - Your methods should be simple!
 If you pick the right data structures, the methods should be relatively short.
+- If the word is invalid, return an empty `TimeSeries`.

 ## HistoryTextHandler